Tour & Culinary Workshop Policies

 - IMPORTANT NOTE ABOUT FOOD ALLERGIES & FOOD AVERSIONS: In some cases, your food will be pre-ordered and prepared before we arrive.
 If you have a particular food allergy or food aversion, PLEASE INFORM BTK of such allergy/aversion in writing prior to your tour date (sooner the better)-- in such communication, please describe which foods/ingredients you should avoid, the severity of any allergic reaction you may have to these foods/ingredients, the medications you carry to treat such a reaction, and any protocol for treatment that should be followed in case of an allergic reaction.
 Early on the day of your tour, you should also inform/remind your tour guide of any food allergies/aversions.
 It is ultimately your sole responsibility to double-check with your food server, the ingredients of the foods/beverages you consume, before consuming (when in doubt, ask).
 All BTK food and beverage vendors utilize kitchen facilities that may process nuts (including peanuts and tree nuts), shellfish, fish, milk, eggs, wheat, soy, and honey.
 We advise you to avoid foods that may cause an allergic reaction - you should carry any medication required/prescribed to treat an allergic reaction.

 - All participants must observe and obey all posted and orally conveyed rules and warnings, and follow any oral instructions or directions given by BTK, its employees, representatives, volunteers, agents, contractors, vendors or associates.
-BTK reserves the right to require any participant to withdraw from a trip (at his/her own expense) at any time if the trip director (BTK tour guide, workshop leader, or driver) deems that participant's acts, conduct, or health and welfare to be detrimental to, or incompatible with, the interest, harmony, comfort, or welfare of the trip, BTK personnel, BTK vendor staff, or that of its other participants.
+BTK reserves the right to require any participant to withdraw from a trip or workshop (at the participant's own expense) at any time if the trip director (BTK tour guide, workshop leader, or driver) deems that the participant's acts, conduct, or health and welfare to be detrimental to, or incompatible with, the interest, harmony, comfort, or welfare of the trip, BTK personnel, BTK vendor staff, or that of its other participants.
 In the case of withdrawal, whether required by BTK or voluntary, withdrawing participant(s) will be responsible for all their own arrangements and costs of return travel home, and will be responsible to pay the full cost of their confirmed tour or workshop as quoted/invoiced before the trip commenced, regardless of any unfulfilled portion of the itinerary due to withdrawal - no refunds or credits will be issued in case of involuntary trip withdrawal due to participant misconduct.

 Dress Requirements for Tours and Culinary Workshops